 Code I. Deductions-royalty income.
-Include deductions allocable to royalties on Schedule E (Form 1040), line 19.
+Include deductions allocable to royalties on Schedule E (Form 1040 or 1040-SR), line 19.
 For this type of expense, enter "From Schedule K-1 (Form 1065)."

 These deductions are not taken into account in figuring your passive activity loss for the year.
-Do not enter them on Form 8582.
+Do not enter them on Form